AlexeyPechnikov/pygmtsar/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Note**
 Feature requests usually mean writing codes/scripts, so expect this to be solved in the long-run.
+Meanwhile the issue will remain open until it is addressed one way or another.